ahmedbelal22271-maker/lecture-studio/README.md

 - **Keep the `youtube_downloads/` and `courses/` folders outside OneDrive** if possible.
 OneDrive file locking causes ffprobe and ffmpeg to hang when accessing files mid-sync.
 - For **large audio files** (1+ hours), expect the first segment to appear after 30–90 seconds while Whisper decodes and processes the initial audio chunks.
 This is normal and not a freeze.
 - **5 chunks** is the recommended setting for a 65-minute lecture when using the ChatGPT/Claude prompt above — it keeps each message digestible while building a complete running summary.
+- **GPU mode is strongly recommended** if you have an NVIDIA GPU.
+Medium model on an RTX 3050 Laptop transcribes a 1-hour lecture in ~8-12 minutes vs 4-6 hours on CPU.
+Enable it in Settings → "Use GPU (CUDA)".
+- On GPU, the program uses `float16` compute type automatically.
+On CPU it uses `int8`.
+You do not need to change anything manually.
+- Make sure you are **plugged into power** when using GPU mode — Windows throttles the GPU on battery to save power, which eliminates most of the speed benefit.